An Unrestricted Fund, Endowed

 The Community Needs Fund is our unrestricted fund.
 All the gifts are pooled together creating a “general” fund for the Foundation with which the Board of Directors can direct grants to without restrictions.
 This Fund has donor appeal to those who understand the ever-changing nature of a community and the importance of having flexible financial resources to meet those needs.
 Another appeal of the Community Needs Fund is that gifts of all sizes are welcome.
 This Fund enables those with limited financial resources who cannot establish an individual fund to pool their gift with others to meet their personal philanthropic goals.
 When looking for a Memorial Fund for a loved one or in honor of a special event – this is a wonderful fund to consider.

 In 1994 Matthew A. Marvin, successful local businessman and generous community philanthropist, donated approximately $1 million to the Freeport Community Trust.
 Believing in the magic of endowment, he contributed an additional $1 million in 2003 to the Freeport Community Foundation.
-To date, almost $800,000 has been granted from this Fund supporting important programs, projects, and initiatives in our community.
-Originally set up as a Donor Advised Fund, now converted to an unrestricted fund, the Board of Directors keeps in mind what they know to be of importance to Mr. Marvin and respects his wishes when making awards from the Marvin Fund.
+To date, over $1 million has been granted from this Fund supporting important programs, projects, and initiatives in our community.
+Originally set up as a Donor Advised Fund, now converted to an unrestricted fund, the Board of Directors keeps in mind what they know to have been of importance to Mr. Marvin and respects his wishes when making awards from the Marvin Fund.
 The Marvin Fund follows the same areas of interest and guidelines as the Community Needs Fund.